NeutralTheGreat/Dungeon-Blitz-presevation-Files/README.md

 This project is for **archival** and **educational purposes**.
 All assets belong to their original creators.
 We do not monetize, alter, or distribute copyrighted material.

 If you're the rights holder and want this removed, open an issue.

-### 🤝 Contributing

-Have fixes or improvements?
-PRs are welcome.
-Check `docs/CONTRIBUTING.md` for more info (coming soon)